-Staph skin infections are often marked by sudden lumps or bumps that are red, hot, and itchy or painful to the touch.
-It's important to get any suspicious skin lump treat before it turns into a systemic infection.
+Staph skin infections are often marked by sudden lumps or bumps that are red, hot, itchy and/or painful to the touch.
+It's important to get any suspicious skin lump treated before it turns into a systemic infection.

 Children may have high fevers that are a normal response to many childhood infections.
 However, infants under 3 months old have an immature immune system, and for them, any fever over 100.4 degrees F requires immediate attention from a health professional to rule out serious causes of infection.
 It is wise to call the doctor if your child has a fever over 102 F. Similarly, adults should also seek medical advice for persistent fevers or for a fever over 102 F.

 Is there anything I can do to prevent repeat infections?